Feb 1 to Feb 4, 2018

 SECTION 1: GENERAL RULES

-1.1 All teams are required to fill out their team’s roster online no later than February 4, 2016 @ 4:00pm.
-Guest/trialist forms must be attached to game sheets and submitted prior to the start of each game.
+1.1 All teams are required to fill out their team’s roster online no later than January 25, 2018 @ 4:00pm.
+Guest/Trialist forms must be attached to game sheets and submitted prior to the start of each game.
 No changes to the team roster can be made once that team’s first tournament game has been played.
-Any corrections requiring change after the Feb 4th deadline must be made at the EMSA North office or at tournament headquarters.
+Any corrections requiring change after the January 25th deadline must be made at the EMSA North office or at tournament headquarters.

 1.2 A maximum of four (4) coaching staff members may be on the bench during the time of play.
 One of the staff members must be the same gender as the players.